shevchenkobn/battleship-html/README.md

 ### Name & Password

-Each user can set a name for themselves.
+Each player can set a name for themselves.

-To improve the user experience during the game, each user can set an optional password.
+To improve the player experience during the game, each player can set an optional password.
 The password is used to:
 - confirm the game start;
 - see own board during the game process;